 - If you are unable to sign a true signature. *Please see note below

 Signatures in your voter registration record are used to verify signatures on petitions, vote by mail ballots and provisional ballots that you might sign.
-If your signatures do not match, your petition or ballot may not count.
+If your signature does not match, your petition or ballot may not count.

-Vote by mail ballots are canvassed 15 days before each election.
+Vote by mail ballots may canvassed 22 days before each election.
 The signature on file at the start of the canvassing of vote by mail ballots is the signature that will be used to verify your signature on the voter's certificate.
 Therefore, make sure you have submitted an update prior to the start of canvassing.